technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

 1. In the Visualizations pane, select **Stacked Bar Chart**.

-2. From the **Fields** pane, drag-and-drop the SalesOrderHeaders.CUSTOMERGROUP field to the Y-axis box, the SalesOrderItems.NetAmount field to the Y-axis box and the SalesOrderItems.MaterialGroup field to the Legend box.
+2. From the **Fields** pane, drag-and-drop the SalesOrderHeaders.CUSTOMERGROUP field to the Y-axis box, the SalesOrderItems.NetAmount field to the X-axis box and the SalesOrderItems.MaterialGroup field to the Legend box.

     ![The Power BI Visualization pane displays with Stacked bar chart selected as the selected visualization and the settings populated with the previously mentioned values.](media/pbi_stackedbar_vispane.png "Visualization pane")